Optimal 3D Road Alignment on Topographic Surfaces: A Convergent Dynamic Programming Approach

 This section outlines several options that make it faster to reach a solution using the described method.

-\subsection{Modification for the Local Search}
+\subsection{Modification for the local search}

-The algorithm from the previous section allows us to find a global solution to the problem but requires a high computational expense.
-It is possible to achieve a significant reduction in the computational costs spent on obtaining a solution if a local solution is sought instead of the global one.
+Algorithm \ref{AM_DP_alg_init} enables the finding of a global solution to the problem, but requires a high computational expense.
+It is possible to achieve a significant reduction in the computational costs spent on obtaining a solution $z_\ast(x)$ if a local solution is sought instead of a global one.